LexData-Labs/Lex_Vision/FEATURES_ANALYSIS.md

 ## 🎉 Summary

-**Lex Vision** is a comprehensive CCTV-based attendance system with:
+**LexVision** is a comprehensive CCTV-based attendance system with:
 - ✅ Real-time body and face detection
 - ✅ Modern web interface
 - ✅ Role-based access control